 Google is nothing if not simple and consistent.
 True, it sows its wild oats with Google Labs, but you always recognize a Google product because the company never strays too far from its core branding.
 Again, the new logotype is a perfect example: the shape and color of the letters remain the same, but the finished product is simpler and streamlined.
 With Pixel, it seeks to “[showcase] the best of what Google has to offer” in an effort to “target a demographic interested in a premium Android device with a confidently minimal experience,” Walsh and O’Sullivan say.

 Though it may not be earthshaking, the amount of thought and work that went into revamping Google’s brand identity from front to back is deceptively shrouded in such a consistently simple outward appearance.
 Google created the below video to show the evolution of the brand.

 Like Pringles, Google refreshed its brand but stayed true to its iconic heritage.
 As a matter of fact, not only are the visual changes aligned with Google’s brand promise and way of being, but the entire process from front- to back-end development is exactly what you would expect from the company.
 This holistic thinking was key to a successful implementation.
 B2B and B2C companies can follow these four simple guidelines as part of their branding strategy to ensure they stay with the times but maintain historical integrity.

 Considering launching a brand refresh?
 Contact us for help with your strategy.
-And make sure to follow us on social media; we post all our new developments, ranging from technology changes in the agency on our LinkedIn and Twitter feeds to wedding announcements and behind-the-scenes shots of agency life on our Instagram and Facebook accounts.
+And make sure to follow us on social media; we post all our new insights on our LinkedIn and Twitter feeds to behind-the-scenes shots of agency life on our Instagram and Facebook accounts.